maranaz/Sentiment-Analysis/README.md

 # ---- In the app---- #
 - Upload a transcript by clicking the upload button or drag and drop the file
 - Click on "generate the report button" to load the report
+- Descriptions of each metrices are as follows:
+    - Overall Sentiment Score: This metric quantifies this tone on a scale from -1 (very negative) to 1 (very positive), with values near 0 indicating neutrality.
+    - Overall Filler Ratio: This metric measures speaking fluency by calculating the proportion of filler words (like "um", "uh", "you know") to the total words in the transcript.
+A higher ratio suggests less fluent or more hesitant speech

+- In one extra hour, I added the visualization plots for Sentiment Variation Across Speakers Over Time and Filler Words Across Speakers Over Time.